 Baby shoes, or any baby knits for that matter, are the perfect projects for leftover yarn because they’re so tiny.
 I love the style of these pretty little ballet shoes by Essentially Knitting.

 Little scraps are just dying to be made into jewelry.
 Necklaces, earrings, bracelets — you name it.
 This Jonquil Necklace by Designs by Melody is crocheted with fine thread.
 Give it a try and you’ll even gain some jewelry knowledge along the way.

 If you’re looking for other jewelry ideas for your scraps, check out Betsy Hershberg’s Brilliant Knit Beads class, where you can combine your scraps with glittery beads to create all kinds of beautiful pieces.

 Want even more scrap-yarn ideas?
 See Sarah’s Ultimate Knitting Stash Busters for more leftover-yarn projects.
 Wee Ones: Seamless Knit Toys with Susan B. Anderson offers great ideas for using up scraps — especially if you love toys that have a lot of stripes!

-Tomorrow on the Bluprint Blog, we’ll share some fun patterns to knit up for the home.
+Tomorrow on the Craftsy Blog, we’ll share some fun patterns to knit up for the home.